 chrome://net-internals/#dns is a command you enter in the URL bar of the Chrome browser to clear the DNS cache.
 Net-internals is a NetLog event stream visualizer.

-The NetLog is a log file for maintaining all the activities on the browserโ€™s network.
-This log file is important to understand any performance or bug issues on the browser and troubleshoot them.
+The NetLog is a log file that maintains all the activities on the browserโ€™s network.
+It is important for understanding and troubleshooting browser performance or bug issues.

 Chrome DNS Cache

-Anytime you are unable to access a website or experience performance lag on the browser, clearing the Chrome DNS cache will resolve the issues with the DNS.
+Clearing the Chrome DNS cache will resolve DNS issues whenever you are unable to access a website or experience performance lag on the browser.

 How to Clear DNS Cache on Chrome browser?